saadkhaliq15/weather-app-with-chatbot/README.md

 5. **Chat with the Bot**:
    - Enter a question or message in the chat input box and click "Send", or press Enter.
-   - The bot will reply with weather-related info if the message contains terms like "weather" or "forecast", or it will use the **Gemini API** to respond to general questions.
+   - The bot will reply with weather-related info if the message contains terms like "weather" or "forecast," or it will use the **Gemini API** to respond to general questions.

+6. **Use Filtering and Sorting Features**:
+   - You can sort the forecast temperatures in ascending or descending order.
+   - Filter the forecast to display only rainy days.
+   - Show the day with the highest temperature.
+   - Pagination will remain intact when using these features.

 ## Project Structure